thediyblogger/blog/content/blog/how-to-build-links-to-your-website.md

 ## LOOK AT YOUR COMPETITORS

 The next step in finding where to add links to your website is see what your competitors are doing.
-There are some useful tools such as the moztool which allows you to check backlinks (sites that are linking to you).
+There are some useful tools such as the moztool and [ubersuggest](https://neilpatel.com/ubersuggest/ "Uber Suggest") which allows you to check backlinks (sites that are linking to a domain) and their domain authority.
 This will be a good indicator to target where and how you could be spending your time getting your links added to other relevant websites.

 ## BE SOCIAL

-With the uptick in conversations moving from websites to instead happening on Social Media sites such as Facebook and Twitter, Search Engines are now using these as signals in your page rank.
+With the uptick in conversations moving from websites to instead happening on Social Media sites such as **Facebook** and **Twitter**, Search Engines are now using these as signals in your page rank.
 Be sure to engage your community on your Facebook and Twitter pages.
 If there is a lot of discussion about a post you just made, chances are that page will start to rank higher.
 Your domain will also start to earn more trust (since lots of people are talking about it).
-Also, dont underestimate the power of Pinterest.
-Pin your pages to pinterest and to group boards to spread the word.
+Also, don't underestimate the power of **Pinterest**.
+Pin your pages to Pinterest and to group boards to spread the word.
 Every time someone pins your post, its another link generated back to your website.

 Get your customers to link to you and talk about you (hopefully in a positive manner).
 If their site is popular, you stand to benefit from it.

 Blog frequently, and make it interesting that others will want to share it and chat about it.
 Blogging will generate fresh material on a consistent basis if you keep doing it.
 It's also valuable to your customers and a way to give back to the community by sharing your knowledge.
 Who knows, maybe one of your readers will one day become a customer.

-Get on the forums (such as Reddit), and help others out.
+Get on the forums (such as **Reddit**), and help others out.
 Your goodwill can only help you.
 Who knows, that person you helped out might just lead to a new customer.

-Podcasting is another great way to get free backlinks.
+**Podcasting** is another great way to get free backlinks.
 The podcaster gets free content by interviewing you, while you get free backlinks to your website and free exposure to your brand.

+**Commenting** in other peoples blog posts usually have a nofollow on any links posted, but some still allow following.
+This can sometimes be an easy way to get backlinks, but don't spend too much time doing this as Google knows when it's a comment and you don't really get a lot of link juice out of it.

 ## BE IN THE NEWS

 Okay, calm down.
-Lets make our own news, and not do anything we would be embarrassed if our mom's found out.
+Let's make our own news, and not do anything we would be embarrassed if our mom's found out.
 But if you do something newsworthy, then tell the press.
 They will publish the press release, and usually have a link back to your website.

 Source: https://moz.com/beginners-guide-to-seo/growing-popularity